ygcha/DH110-CHRISTINACHA/README.md

 - Share financial aid lists with others via email.

 With these features in mind, I incorporated it into the scenarios I created when developing the wireframe and screen designs.
 I wanted the website to be simple yet sophisticated so it fits the government aesthetic.
 In addition, I wanted to make sure the user interface was intuitive to use.

+## Low-Fidelity Prototype
+I created a low-fidelity prototype as it allowed me to test the different features and layouts and get feedback to see what problems I can fix and improve on during the early stages of the project.
+In addition, it helped me check to see if the user was able to understand the flow of the website without any issues.
+Based on my user research, I created two tasks for the user to complete and test.
+Task 1: Filter out scholarships based on award amount and add to your list (Begins with clicking tab on home page) Task 2: Create profile, add financial aid options to a list on your account, and share list with another user via email.
+(Begins with clicking sign up on home page)
+[insert image here]

+Read more about the [Low-Fidelity Prototype](https://github.com/ygcha/DH110-CHRISTINACHA/tree/master/assignment05).

+## High-Fidelity Prototype
+After developing and testing the low-fidelity prototype, I created a high-fidelity prototype of my website using FIgma.
+When creating this prototype, I wanted to focus on creating a concrete visualization of what the final version of the website would look like and test it with various participants.
+I first designed how the website would look visually by implementing various UI components, graphic elements, and different features.
+Then I created multiple versions and variations of the color schemes (light-mode and dark-mode), text and font family, and shapes.
+I then tested these variations with different participants to see which visual elements worked the best.
+I continued to revise and test my high-fidelity prototype before coming up with the final prototype below.

+Read more about the [Interface Design](https://github.com/ygcha/DH110-CHRISTINACHA/tree/master/assignment06) and [High Fidelity Prototype](https://github.com/ygcha/DH110-CHRISTINACHA/tree/master/assignment07).
+[Embed the Figma here]